 Motorcycles.
 What do they mean to those that ride them?

 Welcome to anthromoto, an academic research project investigating British motorcycle culture.
 Please feel free to navigate through the site and learn more about me and my research.
 The project intends to combine doctoral research with visual methods of representing the human-motorcycle relationship.
-In November 2017 I will begin to write my own monthly blog, Machine Enchantment, and in time anthromoto will also include my own photographs.
+I write my own monthly blog, Machine Enchantment, and in time anthromoto will also include my own photographs.
 For now however, I’ve been the first in front of the camera and so several of the images of my bike and I on this website come courtesy of Whitelea Photography.

 read more »